Toyota to recall nearly 6.5 million vehicles for steering, other faults

 The world's biggest automaker said it was not aware of any crashes or injuries caused by the glitches, which were found in 27 Toyota models including the RAV4 and Yaris subcompact.

-The automaker did not say now much the recalls would cost, and it was not clear if the faults stemmed from Toyota's suppliers or its manufacturing process.
+The automaker did not say how much the recalls would cost, and it was not clear if the faults stemmed from Toyota's suppliers or its manufacturing process.

 The move by Toyota to announce five different recalls on a single day from Tokyo comes as major automakers face increasing scrutiny in the United States on how quickly they take preventive safety action and how quickly they share information with regulators and the public.

-Toyota agreed last month to pay $1.2 billion to the U.S. government for withholding information related to unintended acceleration in its vehicles.
+Toyota agreed last month to pay $1.2 billion (716.8 million pounds) to the U.S. government for withholding information related to unintended acceleration in its vehicles.
 That safety crisis had caused Toyota to recall more than 9 million vehicles.

 In a high-profile case that has the potential to change U.S. safety regulation, Toyota rival General Motors is under investigation for failing to act on a known ignition switch defect linked to a dozen deaths.
 The company has recalled 1.6 million vehicles over the issue.